Questions To Ask…When Choosing a Financial Planner

 Are you always a fiduciary and will you state that in writing?

 Yes.
 Fiduciaries are required to act in the best interests of their clients when providing financial advice — even if those interests are in conflict with their own.
 It's a legal and ethical distinction that holds financial planners to the highest standard of care.
-Broker-dealers, stockbrokers and insurance agents are only required to fulfill a suitability obligation and are not held to a fiduciary standard.
+Broker-dealers, stockbrokers and insurance agents are typically not held to a fiduciary standard even though they are providing you advice.
+Not all financial advice is created equal.
+You deserve fiduciary advice.
+This is your money and your life you are talking about.
+Here is my written fiduciary oath.

 What types of clients do you typically work with?